MicrosoftDocs/sdk-api/sdk-api-src/content/tapi/nf-tapi-linegatherdigits.md

 ---
 UID: NF:tapi.lineGatherDigits
 title: lineGatherDigits function (tapi.h)
 description: The lineGatherDigits function initiates the buffered gathering of digits on the specified call.
-The application specifies a buffer in which to place the digits and the maximum number of digits to be collected.
+The application specifies a buffer in which to place the digits and the maximum number of digits to be collected. (lineGatherDigitsW)
 helpviewer_keywords: ["_tapi2_linegatherdigits","lineGatherDigits","lineGatherDigits function [TAPI 2.2]","lineGatherDigitsA","lineGatherDigitsW","tapi/lineGatherDigits","tapi/lineGatherDigitsA","tapi/lineGatherDigitsW","tapi2.linegatherdigits"]
 old-location: tapi2\linegatherdigits.htm
 tech.root: tapi3